falpi/tibco-amx-bw6/README.md

 # Usage
 Download binaries installation files from [TIBCO site](https://edelivery.tibco.com/) and put them to **install_folder**.
-Run container and it will install oracle and create database:
+Run container and it will install all products and configure single-node cluster :

 ```sh
 docker run -d \